sHedC/homeassistant-mastertherm/README.md

-heating | Binary Sensor | Whether hot water is requested, also activates if HC1 to 6 is for hot water enabled | Binary Sensor | Not sure on mine always shows disabled. current_temp | Sensor | The current temperature of the hot water, should be taken from the sensor in the water tank required_temp | Sensor | The temperature that was set as required for your hot water.
+heating | Binary Sensor | Whether hot water is requested, also activates if HC1 to 6 is for hot water enabled | Binary Sensor | Not sure on mine always shows disabled. current_temp | Sensor | The current temperature of the hot water, should be taken from the sensor in the water tank required_temp | Sensor | The temperature that was set as required for your hot water, min/ max values are controlled by pump configuration.

 #### Run Time Info
 Entity | Type | Description